Aristotle — "The state comes into existence for the sake of life and continues to exist for t…"

 The state comes into existence for the sake of life and continues to exist for the sake of the good life.

-"The female is also more given to melancholy and more despondent, and more apt to be sad."
+"The female is also more given to fear and more timid, and more apt to be cowardly."

 Your cart is empty